folio-org/folio-ansible/doc/index.md

 ## Replace localhost by hostname on the demo box

-To make the demo box accessible from other machines than the local one Stripes needs the hostname of the backend.
+To make the demo box accessible from machines other than the local one, Stripes needs the hostname of the backend.
 Configure the hostname this way: